sunnysideup/silverstripe-easy-coding-standards/README.md

  - sake-git-merge-towards-production - take develop to production
  - sake-git-my-pull-requests
  - sake-git-my-work-being-forked
+ - sake-git-prod-diff - check any hot fixes on the live site.
  - sake-git-squash-and-pr - squash and make a pull request
  - sake-git-squash-commits
  - sake-git-tag